gamcoh/QuickEdit/README.md

 # QuickEdit
 This is a Sublime Text package that allows you to edit css code directly into html code using the tag class names, like QuickEdit on the Brackets IDE.

+Since the 2nd version, the plugin also allows you to use it with php variables and functions

 ## Installation
 To install this plugin, you have two options: